gregorwolf/SAP-NPM-API-collection/apis/engagement-cloud-sdk/README.md

 > __`Important!`__
 >
-> The SAP Engagement Cloud SDK is currently available in a pilot release for a select group of clients.
-If you wish to participate, please reach out to your client success manager.
+> The SAP Engagement Cloud SDK is currently available as part of an Early Adopter Care program for a select group of clients.
+See [Joining the Early Adopter Care Program](https://emartech.github.io/engagement-cloud-sdk/docs/integration/onboarding) for next steps.
 >
-> Implementation should only begin after receiving confirmation of your pilot status from SAP.
+> Implementation should only begin after receiving confirmation of your Early Adopter status from SAP.

 ## About this project